 Roundworms can also affect humans, and, left untreated, can cause serious illness.
 Because worms are usually carried by fleas and ticks which carry other serious diseases, it's very important to address parasites at their source by removing fleas and ticks from your home.

 Tiny whipworms are very hard to find because they are tiny and produce few eggs.
-They live in the host's intestines and are most prevalent in settings where a number of dogs or cats congregate (kennels and catteries).
-A dog that is failing to thrive may be treated for whipworm based on the possibility of an infestation.
+They live in the host's intestines and are most prevalent in settings where a number of cats congregate.
+A cat that is failing to thrive may be treated for whipworm based on the possibility of an infestation.
 Hookworms can also be passed along to human beings, and can cause severe skin issues.

-Of the four worms mentioned above, only one, the tapeworm, generally requires one deworming treatment.
-This is because the roundworm, hookworm, and whipworm infections require one dose to kill the adult worms living in the intestine and a second dose to kill the migrating larval forms of the worm.
+Of the three worms mentioned above, only one, the tapeworm, generally requires a single deworming treatment.
+This is because the roundworm and whipworm infections require one dose to kill the adult worms living in the intestine and a second dose to kill the migrating larval forms of the worm.
 The adult worms will often be seen in the pet's feces after a deworming.

-The tapeworm does not have an intermediate internal migrating larval form like the round, hook, and whipworms do and thus does not require the second treatment.
+The tapeworm does not have an intermediate internal migrating larval form like the round worms and whipworms do and thus does not require the second treatment.
 Tapeworm dewormer medication removes the tapeworm's protective coating and essentially dissolves the tapeworm and the eggs inside of it with one dose.

 Tapeworms are not typically seen in the feces after a deworming, though tapeworm segments are often seen exiting the anus in pets that have tapeworms.
 Pets that have a large load of tapeworms may vomit up tapeworms.

 Roundworm and whipworm eggs are notoriously long-lived in the environment.
 Hookworm larvae live in sandy soil, a potential reinfection hazard for pets and a human health hazard for people who contact the infected soil.
-Sandboxes are particularly problematic because pets and other animals tend to use them as "litter boxes;" it's a good idea to completely change the sand in a sandbox and cover the box daily to avoid infection or reinfection.
-Tapeworms are transmitted most commonly by fleas (Dipylidium caninum) but can also be transmitted to dogs by rabbits (Taenia pisiformis) and to cats by rats and mice (Taenia taeniaeformis).
+Sandboxes are particularly problematic because cats and other animals tend to use them as "litter boxes;" it's a good idea to completely change the sand in a sandbox and cover the box daily to avoid infection or reinfection.